For 3.28 euros a day, your electric Mercedes suddenly goes faster

 What does this mean in practice?
 The power of the Mercedes EQE 350 4Matic has increased from 288 hp to 348 hp.
 Forget that your Tesla will make your life miserable.
 Instead of 6 seconds, you’re on the road for the 0-100 sprint in 5.1 seconds, a gain comparable to the EQE SUV, where the sprint is completed in 6.2 seconds instead of 5.2 seconds.
 And it will cost you 3.28 euros per day.

-With the larger Mercedes EQS 450 4Matic and Mercedes EQS SUV 450 4Matic increases the power after the update from 355 to 442 hp.
+With the larger Mercedes EQS 450 4Matic and Mercedes EQS SUV 450 4Matic, power increases from 355 to 442 hp after the update.
 As a result, you are of course faster in the sprint: the sedan does it in 4.5 instead of 5.3 seconds.
 The SUV’s sprint time drops from 5.8 to 4.9 seconds.
 We are very curious to know how the Mercedes buyer will influence customers to opt for this update…

 Like a smart phone